 FINANCIAL AID

+Federal Aid: I understand any federal Title IV financial aid I receive, except for Federal Work Study (FWS) wages, will first be applied to any outstanding balance on my account for tuition, fees, and room and board.
+Title IV financial aid includes aid from the Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Direct Loan, PLUS Loan, Perkins Loan, and TEACH Grant programs.

+Prizes, Awards, Scholarships, Grants: I understand all prizes, awards, scholarships, and grants

+awarded to me by {Institution Name} will be credited to my student account and applied toward

+any outstanding balance.
+I further understand my receipt of a prize, award, scholarship, or grant

+is considered a financial resource according to federal Title IV financial aid regulations and may,

+therefore, reduce my eligibility for other federal and/or state financial aid (i.e., loans, grants,

+Federal Work Study), which if already disbursed to my student account, must be reversed and

+returned to the aid source.

 I understand that my Financial Aid Award is contingent upon my continued enrollment and

 attendance in each class upon which my financial aid eligibility was calculated.
 If I drop any class before completion, I understand that my financial aid eligibility may decrease and some or all of the financial aid awarded to me may be revoked.
 If some or all of my financial aid is revoked because I dropped or failed to attend class, I agree to repay all revoked aid that was disbursed to my account and resulted in a credit balance that was refunded to me.